 A colostomy bag doesn’t smell and can be hidden under clothing.
 The bag can be emptied into a toilet in privacy.

 A child with a colostomy can still play most sports.
-Talk to the doctor about your child’s special needs.
+Talk to the healthcare provider about your child’s special needs.

 Make follow-up appointments as instructed.